 4th Vector Technologies has provided integrated machine vision systems for top industrial companies for more than 18 years.

-Are you seeking a solution for your current project?
+Are you seeking a machine vision company to provide a solution for your current project?
 Let us help you determine if machine vision technology can meet your objectives.
-We offer a free 10 hour evaluation; simply send us your parts and description of your requirements and constraints.
+We offer a comped 5 hour evaluation; simply send us your parts and description of your requirements and constraints.
 Upon receiving your samples at 4th Vector Technologies, we will schedule testing and provide feedback via a simple report, photos or video depending on the application.